-- 2.6 Any furniture that is not removable or that is not used in connection with the outdoor selling or consumption of food or drink is not permissible under a pavement licence. - 2.7 Advertising boards are not included in the definition of furniture within the pavement licensing regime.
-As well as needing consent under the Highways Act 1980, advertising boards also require express advertising consent under the Town and Country Planning Regulations 2007. - 2.8 Applicants that wish to place non-removable furniture onto the highway must apply to Worcestershire County Council as the relevant highway authority for permission under the Highways Act 1980.
+- 2.6 Any furniture that is not removable or that is not used in connection with the outdoor selling or consumption of food or drink are not permissible by a pavement licence. - 2.7 Advertising boards are not included in the definition of furniture within the pavement licensing regime.
+As well as needing consent under the Highways Act 1980, advertising boards also require express advertising consent under the Town and Country Planning Regulations 2007. - 2.8 Applicants that wish to place non-removable furniture onto the highway must apply to the relevant highway authority for permission under the Highways Act 1980.